usedhonda/claude-skills/README.md

 ## Contributing

 Issues and PRs are welcome!
-To add a new skill:

-1. Create `skills/[skill-name]/SKILL.md`
-2. Add `references/` directory if needed
-3. Update this README
+See [ROADMAP](docs/ROADMAP.md) for planned features.

 ## License